Jesus Christ Superstar (film): Accolades

 In the 1980 book The Golden Turkey Awards by Michael Medved and Harry Medved, Neeley was given "an award" for "The Worst Performance by an Actor as Jesus Christ".
-Neeley went on to recreate the role of Jesus in numerous national stage tours of the rock musical.
+Neeley went on to reprise the role in numerous national tours of the show.

 Years later the film was still popular, winning a 2012 Huffington Post competition for "Best Jesus Movie."

 Soundtrack

-The soundtrack for the film was released on vinyl by MCA Records in 1973.
-It was re-released on CD in 1993 and reissued in 1998 for its 25th Anniversary.
+The film's soundtrack was released on vinyl by MCA Records in 1973.
+It was re-released on CD in 1993 and reissued in 1998 for its 25th anniversary.
+The soundtrack for the film is a new recording, different from the 1970 album, despite sharing some performers.